 Applying this analogy to doing good, we can see how moving up the graph towards more effective interventions can be hugely impactful.
 This is why it's important to keep exploring new ideas — identifying opportunities to have an outsized positive impact on the world.

 One example of EA research is 80,000 Hours' research to understand the positive impact of various career paths.
-They create career profiles, such as those about becoming a grantmaker for a philanthropic foundation, an AI safety technical researcher, and a policymaker within government.
-In addition, they research how to actually obtain these impactful careers, with a career guide exploring various questions such as how to build up relevant skills, when to explore other options vs narrow in on one role, and how to balance impact with your passions.
+They research and write career profiles for impactful roles — such as AI safety technical researcher, founder of new projects tackling top problems, and grantmaker for a philanthropic foundation.
+In addition, they research how to actually obtain these impactful careers, with a career guide exploring various questions such as how to build up relevant skills, when to explore other options vs focus on one role, and how to balance impact with your passions.

 Finally, 40 EA community leaders were surveyed about which meta ideas they thought would be the most impactful.
 Results showed that exploratory research was the meta idea with the highest average score.
 Many believe that this research is core to the concept of effective altruism, and could be done more systematically.